- Steans Center

 On September 26th, 2008, DePaul held a faculty workshop on ways to increase student motivation and engagement.
 The speaker, Barbara Walvoord, is a nationally recognized expert on college teaching and learning.

-You can download the video and/or audio of the entire presentation and the PDF files on iTunes U for free.
-The presentation link will redirect to a log-in page requiring a Campus Connection log in.
+You can download the video and/or audio of the entire presentation on iTunes U for free.
+Here are the instructions on how to do this:

 Svinicki, M.D.
 (2004).
 Learning and motivation in the postsecondary classroom.
 Bolton, MA: Anker.